Faculty Bios

 We proudly offer the bios of our accomplished teachers.

-Scott Alexander Hess is the author of five novels, including Skyscraper, a Lambda Literary Award Finalist, The Butcher's Sons, named a Kirkus Reviews Best Book of 2015 (both Lethe Press), and a pair of novellas The Root of Everything & Lightning (Rebel Satori Press).
+Scott Alexander Hess is the author of five novels, including Skyscraper, a Lambda Literary Award Finalist, The Butcher's Sons, named a Kirkus Reviews Best Book of 2015 (both Lethe Press), and Drought (Rebel Satori Press), as well as the novellas, A Season in Delhi, The Root of Everything & Lightning (all Rebel Satori Press).
 His work has appeared in HuffPost, Genre Magazine, The Fix, and Thema Literary Review.
 He co-wrote “Tom in America,” an award-winning short film, and curates Hot Lit, an LGBTQ+ themed monthly newsletter.
 He holds a BJ from the University of Missouri-Columbia and an MFA in Fiction from The New School.